kavindu-w/kavindu-w.github.io/README.md

 <h2 align="center">
-  My personal portfolio <br/>
+  My Personal Portfolio <br/>
 </h2>

-My portfolio which features some of my github projects as well as my resume and technical skills.<br/>
+My portfolio which features projects I have worked on.<br/>

 Credits for the template provided by [Soumyajit4419](https://github.com/soumyajit4419/Portfolio)